imthiyasahamed2610/ADC-and-DAC/README.md

-## Experiment 7 (a): Analog to Digital Converter (ADC) using Proteus
-## Aim
-To design and simulate an Analog to Digital Converter (ADC) circuit using Proteus and observe the conversion of an analog input voltage into its equivalent digital output.
-## Apparatus / Software Required
-•	Proteus Design Suite
-•	ADC IC (ADC0804)
-•	Resistors
-•	Capacitor
-•	Potentiometer (for analog input)
-•	Clock components
-•	LED display / Logic probe
-•	Power supply (5V)
-## Theory
-An Analog to Digital Converter (ADC) converts a continuous analog signal into a digital representation.
-ADCs are widely used in digital systems where analog signals from sensors need to be processed by microcontrollers or computers.
-The ADC0804 is an 8-bit ADC that uses the successive approximation technique for conversion.
-It converts the analog input voltage into an equivalent 8-bit binary number.
-Important Features
-•	Resolution: 8-bit
-•	Input voltage range: 0–5 V
-•	Conversion method: Successive approximation
-•	Output: Digital binary (D0–D7)
-The digital output is proportional to the input analog voltage.
-## Circuit Diagram
-Design the circuit in Proteus using ADC0804 with:
-•	Analog input from potentiometer
-•	Clock using resistor and capacitor
-•	Output connected to LEDs or logic probes
-## Procedure
-1. Open Proteus Design Suite.
-2. Select the following components from the library: o	ADC0804 o	Resistor o	Capacitor o	Potentiometer o	LEDs
-3. Connect the analog input pin (VIN+) to the potentiometer.
-4. Connect VIN− to ground.
-5. Create the clock using resistor and capacitor between CLK pins.
-6. Connect output pins D0–D7 to LEDs.
-7. Apply 5V supply to the ADC.
-8. Run the simulation.
-9. Vary the potentiometer and observe the digital output.

-## Tabulation

-## Result
-The Analog to Digital Converter circuit was successfully designed and simulated in Proteus, and the analog input voltage was converted into the corresponding digital output.

 ## Experiment 7(b): Digital to Analog Converter (DAC) using Proteus
 ## Aim
 To design and simulate a Digital to Analog Converter (DAC) circuit using Proteus and observe the conversion of digital signals into analog output voltage.